eficode-academy/github-actions-katas/labs/setup.md

 ## Learning Goals

 - Creating an instance of the template repository
-- Creating a workflow file seeing Github Actions in action
+- Creating a workflow file seeing GitHub Actions in action

 ## Exercise